akeneo/pim-docs/migrate_pim/index.rst

 Each patch contains bug fixes and sometimes improvements or security fixes, **that is why it is very important to always have the latest patch installed on your PIM.**
 Also for support purposes, if you experience an issue, make sure your PIM is up-to-date before raising a ticket to our Support team.

-When our maintenance team takes care of issues, they take extreme care to avoid any backward compatibility break, but it might happen.
-If it is the case, the BC break is mentioned in the version's changelog.
+When our maintenance team works on issues, they take extreme care to avoid any backward compatibility break, but it might happen.
+If it is the case, the BC break is mentioned in the changelog of the version.

 Akeneo PIM CE changelog is available on our GitHub repository: